-- Prior to initial start-up of Motorized Pulley: - Verify that Motorized Pulley nameplate data matches customer specification.
-Ensure electrical connections are correct. - Ensure electrical connections are confect.
-Check that Motorized Pulley is free to rotate. - Check that slack side belt tension is adequate to prevent belt slippage. - Check that belt is not over-tensioned. - Ensure that oil is present in the Motorized Pulley.
+- Prior to initial start-up of Motorized Pulley: - Verify that Motorized Pulley nameplate data matches customer specification. - Ensure electrical connections are correct. - Check that Motorized Pulley is free to rotate. - Check that slack side belt tension is adequate to prevent belt slippage. - Check that belt is not over-tensioned. - Ensure that oil is present in the Motorized Pulley.